dbt-labs/docs.getdbt.com/website/docs/docs/deploy/retry-jobs.md

 - You have a [dbt Cloud account](https://www.getdbt.com/signup).
 - You must be using [dbt version](/docs/dbt-versions/upgrade-core-in-cloud) 1.6 or newer.
-- There does not exist a more recent run of the job that completed successfully.
+- The more recent run of the job hasn't completed successfully.
 The latest status of the run is `error`.
     - The job command that failed in the run must be one that supports the [retry command](/reference/commands/retry).

 ## Rerun an errored job